themanoftalent/Projects/Scribd_Downloader/README.md

 ## Latest Changes

+### Most Recent

+- Added support to all types of URLs with specific pattern defined in a regular expression.
+- Adjusted dimensions of the cropping box.
+- Improved some console logs.

+### Older

 - Refactored The code into a more structured format.
 - Created a class called ScribdDownloader.
 - Moved the old functions into the ScribdDownloader class as methods.